Bachelor of Science in Computer Science

-The Bachelor of Science with a major in Computer Science program (BSCS) provides a blend of the foundations of computer science (CS) and applications in the information technology (IT) industry.
-The BSCS program emphasizes the study of computer systems architecture, software development, and data communications.
+The program in computer science (CS) provides the foundations of CS and applications in computing and data science industry.
+The CS program emphasizes the study of computer systems architecture, algorithms, software development, artificial intelligence, and data science.
 Core technology areas include programming, computer architecture, operating systems, networking, information assurance and security, big data, machine learning, data mining, cloud computing, database systems, and software engineering.
 These areas are supported by a strong foundation in computing principles such as the design of programming languages, data structures, and operating system principles.
 The program includes a mathematics component and mathematics concepts are incorporated into many of the major courses.
 A certificate in Robotics Programming and a certificate in High Performance Computing are also available.
 CS majors are strongly advised to take advantage of these new options for credentialing their academic accomplishments.

-Graduates of the CS program are prepared for a variety of careers in CS and IT, especially in the development of software for distributed systems.
-Example job titles from KSU graduates of the CS program include information technology specialist, programmer analyst, software engineer, network administrator, and software consultant.
-This program also prepares students for graduate studies in computing-related fields.
+Graduates of the CS program are prepared for a variety of careers in computing related fields, especially in the development of any computing-based solutions.
+Example job titles from KSU graduates of the CS program include program analyst, software engineer, data analyst, Web developer, and software consultant.
+This program also prepares students for graduate studies in CS-related fields.

 Students should follow the degree requirements listed in the Academic Catalog appropriate to the year in which they began the program.CLICK TO SEE LATEST PROGRAM REQUIREMENTS